Bat Removal Dunedin

 What is guano?

-Guano is bat feces or droppings.
+Guano refers to bat droppings or feces.
 These droppings can cause Histoplasmosis, a disease that is caused by breathing in dried guano dust.
 Ceilings can be stained if bats have lived there for a while.

 Is guano harmful?

 Yes.
 Histoplasmosis disease is caused by breathing in dust that comes from dried bat feces and can be fatal if left untreated.
-Removing them by yourself is not recommended as you may contract the disease.
+It is not advised to remove them yourself as you could contract the disease.

-Is it safe for me to remove bats?
+Is it safe to remove bats myself?

 It’s not worth the risk to try and remove them on your own as the health risks are too great.
 Also, one must remember that one does need permits for handling these animals for any kind of relocation.
 It is better to have a professional do the job than attempt it yourself.
 The time required is much less than the medical costs and other costs associated with bat-related diseases.